-Jupiter's Family Secrets Overview of Activities
+Jupiter's Family Secrets

 Explore!
 Jupiter's Family Secrets will acquaint you with Jupiter and NASA's Juno mission!
 The activities showcase how the Juno mission will unveil Jupiter's deepest secrets, including clues about how our solar system formed and Jupiter's unique traits.

 Explore these activities on this website, or download a complete PDF packet: Informal Education Activity Guide.

 For Children Ages 8 to 13

 Learn about the solar system and use your knowledge to create posters for display.